Back to blog

 • overdesign the format

-• add too many activities in one period
+• cram too many activities into one period

 A better long-term system

-Create a repeatable lesson plan template with these sections only:
+Build one repeatable template with these sections only:

 1. objective